autonomail/autonomail/docs/keySecurity.md

 This derived 512-bit key is split into two 256-bit keys:

-* The first 256-bits is used as the password to the secure key storage area (see below)
+* The first 256-bits - the master key - is used as encryption key for any user data which needs to stay private and secure (see below).
-* The second 256-bits is used as the password to authenticate the user against the Autonomail server
+* The second 256-bits - the authentication key - is used as the password to authenticate the user against the Autonomail server

-## Key storage
+## Encrypted data storage

-We use window.localStorage to store the encryption keys and apsswords.
-The user is prompted to back up a base64-encoded encrypted copy of this data to file whenever this data changes.
+We store the user's PGP keys in window.localStorage, encrypted using the _master key_ and AES-256.
+This encrypted bundle is also backed up to the server for redundancy purposes and also to ease transition between different devices.

-The main data object is saved against the user's email address:
+The encrypted bundle has the following format:

 ```
 emailAddress [text]: